Chicago/lead-safe-api-docs/docs/index.md

-"Lead Safe" is an API available to Chicago-area hospital and health networks to provide estimates on a child's potential exposure to elevated lead levels from household paint.
+"Lead Safe" is an API available to Chicago-area hospital and health networks to estimate  the likelihood that a child will be exposed to lead-based paint hazards.
 Health network providers can provide information on the patient's demographics, address, and history on their past visits and blood-lead levels, the Lead Safe API will provide an estimate on the chance of elevated, unsafe blood-lead levels for children under 4 years-old.

 The API uses a predictive model developed by the University of Chicago[^1] that uses historical blood-lead level testing conducted by the State of Illinois.
 Data submitted through this API and subsequent testing conducted will improve the accuracy of the model, allowing for a more effective use of blood tests to prevent elevated lead levels.